bentoml/BentoML/docs/source/use-cases/diffusion-models/comfyui.rst

     pip install bentoml bentoml-comfyui

 Ensure the ComfyUI workflow is functional in your environment.
 Include only the models and custom nodes required for running the workflow.
-Including unused models and custom nodes will increase the size of the model unnecessariy and slows down deployment and cold-start.
+Including unused models and custom nodes will increase the size of the model unnecessarily and slows down deployment and cold-start.
 It is also recommended to save and reload the workflow API JSON file to ensure it is working as expected.

 .. note::